tmquang6805/CdnLight/README.md

 );
 ```

-Yours CSS and JS files will switch CDN by round robin.
+Yours CSS and JS files will be distributed across the listed CDN by round robin.

 Usage
 ------------